 - A Total Ministry Team is formed of those called forth and trained in a number of academic, theological, scriptural, and other areas

-- The team is commissioned for ministry in their worshipping community by the bishop
+- The team is commissioned for ministry in their worshiping community by the bishop

 - Those persons identified for Holy Orders may also be ordained as part of the ministry team to serve the congregation

-Further, the congregation agrees that they will begin the process again calling out another “generation” of ministers in order to sustain a ministry team that is vibrant and focused.
+Further, the congregation agrees that they will begin the process again, calling out another “generation” of ministry supporters in order to sustain a ministry that is vibrant and focused.
 Team members commit to be in a continuing education program.

 Total Ministry is not new